Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{EHRSHOT Database and Prediction Task}

-The EHR data used in our experiments is from the EHRSHOT benchmark for few-shot evaluation of EHR foundation models \cite{wornow_ehrshot_2023}.
+The EHR data used in our experiments are from the EHRSHOT benchmark for few-shot evaluation of clinical EHR prediction \cite{wornow_ehrshot_2023}.
 We obtained version \np{2.1} of the dataset, which is accessible via gated access under a research data use agreement.
-This dataset comprises longitudinal records for \np{6739} patients, \np{921499} visits, and \np{41661637} clinical events collected between 1990 and February 8, 2023.
+This dataset comprises longitudinal records for \np{6739} patients, \np{921499} visits, and \np{41661637} clinical events collected between 1990 and February 8, 2023 (\cref{tab:cohort_ehrshot_ukb_overview}).
 Each clinical event is linked to a specific patient and includes information such as start time, end time, a semantic code, a value, unit, visit ID, and the corresponding \ac{omop} source table.
-We used the official ehrshot-benchmark repository\footnote{GitHub repository: \url{https://github.com/som-shahlab/ehrshot-benchmark}} as a starting point to design our experiments, enabling us to build on existing functionalities and to facilitate comparisons with prior methods.
-The benchmark uses the \ac{femr}\footnote{GitHub repository: \url{https://github.com/som-shahlab/femr}}, which provides Python classes for efficient loading and processing of \ac{ehr} data.
+We used the official ehrshot-benchmark GitHub repository as a starting point to design our experiments \cite{wornow_ehrshot_2023}, enabling us to build on existing functionalities and facilitate comparisons with prior methods.
+The benchmark uses the \ac{femr} GitHub repository, which provides Python classes for efficient loading and processing of \ac{ehr} data.
 All extensions and experiments conducted for this paper are publicly available via our GitHub repository: \url{https://github.com/stefanhgm/ehrshot-benchmark}.
 The EHRSHOT benchmark defines a rigorous evaluation including \np{15} clinical prediction tasks categorized into four groups: operational outcomes, anticipating lab-test results, assignment of new diagnoses, and anticipating chest X-ray findings \cite{wornow_ehrshot_2023}.
-Task labels are derived from clinical events, so a single patient can contribute multiple labels per task, resulting in substantial variation in task-specific sample sizes.
-For instance, frequent events like laboratory tests yield many more examples than rarer events such as incident diagnoses.
+Task labels are derived from clinical events, so a single patient can contribute multiple labels per task, resulting in substantial variation in task-specific sample sizes (\cref{tab:ehrshot_prediction_tasks_overview}).
+For instance, frequent events such as laboratory tests yield many more examples than rarer events such as incident diagnoses.
 The benchmark focuses on analyzing model performance in a few-shot setting, which is particularly relevant for large pretrained foundation models \cite{bommasani_opportunities_2022}.
-Specifically, for $k \in {\np{1}, \np{2}, \np{4}, \np{8}, \np{12}, \np{16}, \np{24}, \np{32}, \np{48}, \np{64}, \np{128}}$, the protocol uses $k$ positive and $k$ negative training examples and $k$ positive and $k$ negative validation examples to train and tune supervised classifiers.
+Specifically, for $k \in \{\np{1}, \np{2}, \np{4}, \np{8}, \np{12}, \np{16}, \np{24}, \np{32}, \np{48}, \np{64}, \np{128}\}$, the protocol uses $k$ positive and $k$ negative training examples and $k$ positive and $k$ negative validation examples sampled with replacement to train and tune supervised classifiers.
+If fewer than $k$ positive or negative training examples were available, the next larger shot size was used with resampling.
+Using the full data for training and validation, which are often unbalanced, is included for all tasks.
 Testing is always performed on the full set of available examples for each task.
 The classifiers evaluated within the EHRSHOT framework include logistic regression, random forests, and \acp{gbm} \cite{ke_lightgbm_2017}.
-Performance is reported using the \ac{auroc} and the \ac{auprc}.
-For few-shot settings, we average the results over five runs with different seeds and compute bootstrapped \np{95}\% confidence intervals \cite{wornow_ehrshot_2023}.
-Mean averages are reported for each task group, and an overall macro average is provided across all groups.
+Performance is reported using the \ac{auroc}, the \ac{auprc}, and the Brier score.
+For few-shot settings, results are averaged over multiple runs with different random seeds, and variability across runs is summarized using the standard deviation of the test set performance \cite{wornow_ehrshot_2023}.
+For each individual task, uncertainty is additionally estimated via bootstrap resampling of the test set to obtain standard deviations and percentile-based \np{95}\% confidence intervals.
+For task groups, mean performance is computed by averaging across tasks, and approximate \np{95}\% confidence intervals are derived from the uncertainties of the individual task estimates by combining their variances and applying a normal approximation.
+An overall macro average is computed by averaging across task groups, with corresponding uncertainty estimated analogously.